yutiansut/ReactiveTrader/README.md

 We have been using Reactive Extensions since 2010.
 Lee Campbell, author of [Intro To Rx](http://www.introtorx.com/), runs our Rx training course, [Practical Rx](http://weareadaptive.com/training).
 Reactive Trader makes extensive use of Reactive Extensions, and this course is a great opportunity to learn to think in Rx.

+Learn more about Practical Rx by Lee Campbell on [Adaptive website](http://weareadaptive.com/training)

 # Future Announcements

 We announce all new features and [blog posts](http://weareadaptive.com/blog/) on Twitter: [@AdaptiveLimited](https://twitter.com/AdaptiveLimited)